fadibenz/tokenizer_leakage_paper/dev_log.md

 # 2025-07-05
 - Dealt with memory problems by adding explicit memory management and garbage collection.
 - Decided on using a non-overlapping window for validation during training and a window of context-length - 128 for final validation and test scores.
-- Tried profiling with torch.profiler but didn't work as expected so decided to use torch_xla.debug
+- Tried profiling with torch.profiler but didn't work as expected, so decided to use torch_xla.debug
 - Added syncfree optimizer and torch_xla.amp.autocast instead of torch.autocast.
 - Fixed logging and pbar display.